Table of Contents

 - 9 WHERE TO STAY in Puerto Princesa, Palawan:

-PALAWAN: Pros and Cons *for kids*
+PALAWAN: Pros and Cons *for kids* written by a kid.

 Hi!
 It’s Bailey again.
 I’ve decided to write another post.
 So, here it is!: